| Nail Çakırhan and

 lavatories are not located outside the main building but retain a marginal place

+in the plan.
 The design of this house goes beyond the simple

 reproduction of past models and was built in three phases.
 The foundation